 DE-RISKING OPERATIONS GREATLY IMPACTS THE VALUE OF A BUSINESS

-A business with minimal Operational Risk will command a much lower Total Cost of Risk (TCOR) than otherwise, which will have a significant impact on enterprise value and share price.
+A business with minimal Operational Risk, which includes hedging through insurance products, will command a much lower Total Cost of Risk (TCOR) than otherwise, which will have a significant impact on enterprise value and share price.
 For example, buyers can/will link Risk to the Cost of Equity in a projected discounted cash flow (DCF) analysis (the higher the risk, the greater the discount rate, and therefore the lower the valuation).

 Another example is that of a private equity firm using an investment hurdle rate (derived from its commitments to its funding partners) to establish a valuation and then assessing its likelihood of achieving that return.
 This process can also include the impact of Risk.